Welcome to Avimita’s corner of the web!

 Quantum Error Correction is one of the most essential yet complex components of quantum computing.
 It addresses the fragile nature of quantum information and is crucial for building fault-tolerant quantum systems.
 My research is focused on optimizing the use of space and time resources in QEC, reducing the overhead associated with error correction protocols, and designing scalable, efficient solutions.

-Throughout my doctoral work, I have authored numerous research papers, ten of which I led as the first author.
+Throughout my work, I have authored numerous research papers.
 These publications form the foundation of my dissertation and represent years of detailed exploration into the practical challenges and opportunities in QEC.
 In recognition of my work, I was honored with a nomination for the Outstanding Research Assistant Award at Penn State.

-During the summer of 2024, I had the opportunity to intern at the Quantum Economic Development Consortium (QED-C), managed by SRI International.
+During the summer of 2024, I had the opportunity to intern at the Quantum Economic Development Consortium (QED-C), managed by Stanford Research Institute (SRI) International.
 My project focused on benchmarking the performance of quantum Hamiltonians, a topic central to understanding and improving quantum simulations.

 The result of this work was a paper titled “A Comprehensive Cross-Model Framework for Benchmarking the Performance of Quantum Hamiltonian Simulations.”
 I served as the lead author of this paper, which was accepted for presentation at the American Physical Society (APS) Global Physics Summit 2025 and published in the IEEE Transactions on Quantum Engineering journal.
 This project not only expanded my research expertise but also marked a significant milestone in my academic career.